 Another action that can be triggered from the new posting is a status update on your social media resources.
 From a Facebook update with an image, to a Tweet sent out to your business’ followers, to a pin on Pinterest and a listing on Google+, the triggering actions can involve as many or as few channels for communication as you like.

 At the center of this is the analytics software that tracks all of the visits from the email, the blog, the social media resources, and the search engines telling you what works and what doesn’t.

-If you include video submissions on YouTube or Vimeo, direct mail advertisements with quick response codes or standard links to the site, web or print advertisements with customized links, or an assortment of other communicating tools the marketing for your business transforms from a random collection of individual acts to a coordinated stream of organized messages.
+If you include video submissions on YouTube or Vimeo, direct mail advertisements with quick response codes or standardized links to the site, web or print advertisements with customized links, or an assortment of other communicating tools, the marketing for your business transforms from a random collection of individual acts to a coordinated stream of organized messages.

 Since the tools for these functions are either free or relatively inexpensive and the return on investment (ROI) is so great the economy of scale can work effectively for a small business that keeps its focus tight and its messages clear.

 Marketing automation is not a panacea, it cannot instantly produce results and it is not as easy as flipping a switch, but it will vastly reduce the amount of time spent on preparing materials while providing a measurable and potentially very profitable return on your investment.